 Chief of Police Search

-Colorado State University has opened a nation-wide search for its next chief of police.
+Colorado State University opened a nation-wide search for its next chief of police.
 The university has partnered with the International Association of Chiefs of Police, the world’s largest professional association for police leaders, to assist in finding candidates.

 The successful candidate will embody the university’s values and vision while maintaining a safe environment for learning, research and outreach.